vorhan/commute-range-problem/README.md

 #### 4.1.
 Original Dijkstra Algorithm description:

 1. Build graph in memory.
-Mark each vertex as unvisited.
-2. Set initial(start) node.
-3. Create list of passed nodes.
-Set initial node as passed.
+2. Create list of passed nodes.
+Set initial(start) node as passed.
-4. Create heap as supporting data structures.
-Add all nodes to heap.
-Assign a tentative distance value for every node (0 for initial, positive infinity for others).
+3. Create heap as supporting data structures.
+Add start node to heap (with time distance as 0).
-5. Take node with min distance and remove it from heap.
-Check if destination to this node less than timeLimit. add it to result list if yes.
+4. Take node with min time distance and remove it from heap (current node).
 Add it to passed list.
-Take all its neighbours from the graph and count time destination for each of them.
-Update heap (update time destination for nodes if it less than value in heap).
+5. Take all neighbours of current node from the graph and count time destination for each of them that are not passed.
+6. For each node count new destination time.
+Add it to heap or update it in heap if new destination less than old destination stored in heap and time limit.
+Add these nodes to result list.
-6. Do point 5 until heap is not empty.
+7. Do points 4-6 until heap is not empty.

 For memory savings, in modified Dijkstra Algorithm graph isn't building in memory, but all neighbours takes directly from database.

-#### 4.1.
+#### 4.2.
 Modified Dijkstra Algorithm description:

-1. Added start city to heap(used TreeSet).
-Add its id to list of passed cities.
-2. Take closest city (graph vertex) from heap (current city).
-Get from database all neighbour cities(that wasn't passed before) for this city (graph edges) that are less than remaining time limit (entered time limit minus time limit in current city).
-Add these city IDs to reacheable city IDs list.
+1. Create heap as supporting data structures.
+Add start node to heap (with time distance as 0).
+2. Take node with min time distance and remove it from heap (current node).
+Add it to passed list.
+3. Get from database all neighbours of current node(that are not in passed list and which time_distance is no more then remaining time distance(entered time limit minus time distance to current node).
-3. For each city count new destination time.
+4. For each node count new destination time.
 Add it to heap or update it in heap if new destination less than old destination stored in heap.
+Add these nodes to result list.
-4. Do points 2-3 until heap is not empty.
+5. Do points 2-4 until heap is not empty.

 Asymptotic upper bound of the algorithm is O(m log(n)) where n –number of nodes and m – number of edges.

 ## 5. ARCHITECTURE
 Commute range problem application designed as REST API application.
-Technologies: java 8, Spring Boot 2.0.5, H2 database.
+Technologies: java 8, maven, Spring Boot 2.0.5, H2 database.
+To run application go to project directory, than in command line call "mvn spring-boot:run" To run unit tests go to project directory, than in command line call "mvn test"
+Data: used immutable dataset that inserts when application runs (see data.sql file)

 API: http://localhost:8080/reachable-cities/{cityId}?timeLimit={timeLimit}
 where cityId - is id of start city, timeLimit - limit of time destination to cities.